HaakonWiland/Notes/Hackthebox/CWES/Web attacks.md

 ```
 - The above gives us tokens for any users, notice we have removed the cookie header.
 - Once we get a token without a phpsession cookie, can be used to reset password? -> must be done with GET request, normal /reset.php is by default POST but it also accepts GET.
 - We need to know the usernames of the uid we just changed -> /api.php/user/id -> only 100 users from 1 - 100.
-One of the users worked for the company "administrator", we log into this one.
+One of the users worked for the company "administrator"(id=52), we log into this one.
 Here we have a way to post xml data, there should be a way to do xxe.